stashed/docs/docs/concepts/crds/restorebatch.md

 For more details on how hooks work in Stash and how to configure different types of hook, please visit [here](/docs/guides/hooks/overview/index.md).

+#### spec.timeOut

+`spec.timeOut` specifies the maximum duration of the restore. `RestoreBatch` will be considered `Failed` if the restore does not complete within this time limit.
+By default, Stash don't set any timeout for the restore.

 ### RestoreBatch `Status`

 A `RestoreBatch` object has the following fields in the `status` section.